Manic Monday: Background and composition

-Prince wrote "Manic Monday" in 1984, and recorded it as a duet for the band Apollonia 6's self-titled album; however, he eventually pulled the song.
+Prince wrote "Manic Monday" in 1984, and recorded it as a duet for the band Apollonia 6's self-titled album, but he eventually pulled the song.
 Two years later, he offered the single to the Bangles under the pseudonym "Christopher", a character he played in the 1986 film Under the Cherry Moon.
 It was rumored by various writers that after Prince listened to the band's 1984 debut album All Over the Place, he gave the song to Bangles rhythm guitarist Susanna Hoffs, in hopes of winning her affection.
-An original demo with Apollonia and Prince appeared in the 2001 bootleg, "The Work - Volume 1."
-It would be another 18 years before an official version was posthumously released with Prince as the primary vocalist.
+An original demo with Apollonia and Prince appeared in the 2001 bootleg, The Work - Volume 1.
+It was another 18 years before an official version was posthumously released with Prince as the primary vocalist.
 That recording appears on the 2019 demo compilation, Originals.

 In an interview with MTV UK in 1989 Debbi Peterson explained why Prince gave them the song: "[Prince] really liked our first album.
 He liked the song 'Hero Takes a Fall', which is a great compliment, because we liked his music.
 He contacted us, and said, 'I've got a couple of songs for you.
 I'd like to know if you're interested,' and of course we were.
 One of the songs Prince brought to the group was 'Manic Monday', written under the pseudonym of Christopher."
 Peterson talked about the evolution of what Prince brought them: "It was a Banglefication of a Prince arrangement.
 He had a demo, that was very specifically him.
 It was a good song, but we didn't record it like 'This is our first hit single!
 Oh my God!
 I can feel it in my veins!'
 We just did the song, and the album, and then sat back and thought about it."

 A pop song written in D major, "Manic Monday" moves at a tempo of 116 beats per minute and is set in common time.
 The song has a sequence of D–A7–G–D–A7–G as its chord progression.
 Lyrically, the song is about someone waking up from a romantic dream at six o'clock on Monday morning, and facing a hectic journey to work when she would prefer to still be enjoying relaxing on Sunday—her "I-don't-have-to-run day".
-Actor Rudolph Valentino is referred in the first verse.
+Actor Rudolph Valentino is referred to in the first verse.